 - Wedding Ring Removal: A character takes off their wedding ring before they cheat on their spouse.

-- Wedding Smashers: Someone or a group interrupts a wedding.
+- Wedding Smashers: A person or a group interrupts a wedding.

-- Why Waste a Wedding?: When a bride and groom decide not to get married after all, another couple attending the wedding decide to get married at that moment.
+- Why Waste a Wedding?: When a couple decide not to get married after all, another couple attending the wedding decide to get married at that moment.

 - Widowed at the Wedding: The bride or groom is killed immediately after the wedding.